Note

 Overview#

 This notebook demonstrates how to calculate residence time distributions from aquifer pore volume distributions and flow rates.
-Residence time quantifies how long water spends in the aquifer, which is crucial for understanding contaminant transport, groundwater vulnerability, and treatment efficiency.
+Residence time quantifies how long water spends in the aquifer, which is crucial for understanding contaminant transport and water quality.

 Two Perspectives#